AliMO77/UDP_project_joana/README.md

     Window size
     Timeout durations
     And more

+3. Caveat:
+    Only works with text files. (you just need to replace the decoding if you need to send/receive other files)

 **Notes for Further Development:**
 - **Comments and Documentation**: Ensure your code is well-commented and documented.
 This helps others understand and contribute to your project.